-9.8 Unscheduled Visits
+9.10 Unscheduled Visits (Phase 2)

-Aside from scheduled visits, subjects may require an unscheduled visit either by telephone or in person at the clinical study site.
-All scheduled assessments will be performed according to Table 2: Schedule of Assessments.
+Aside from scheduled visits, subjects may require an unscheduled visit either by telephone (inclusive of email or text options) or in person at the clinical study site.
+All scheduled assessments will be performed according to Table 2: Schedule of Assessments for Phase 1 and Phase 2.
 This visit will include, at a minimum:

-- Review of concomitant medications - Assessment of vital signs (if visit is conducted at the clinical study site) - Assessment of AEs since last visit - Complaints/device deficiencies such as occlusion alarms and system hazard alarms since last visit - Device uploads for BG and ketone meter (if visit is conducted at the clinical study site) - Data review by clinician
+- Review of concomitant medications - Assessment of AEs since last visit - Complaints/device deficiencies such as occlusion alarms and system hazard alarms since last visit - Device uploads for BG and ketone meter (recommendation only if visit is conducted at the clinical site) - Data review of Automated Mode use by clinician